bernier-db/Agentic-Design-Patterns/README.md

 # Agentic Design Patterns

 A multi-project repository for exploring and implementing agentic design patterns using Python. \
-These design patterns come from the book (Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems)[https://www.amazon.ca/Agentic-Design-Patterns-Hands-Intelligent/dp/3032014018] by Antonio Gull
+These design patterns come from the book (Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems)[https://www.amazon.ca/Agentic-Design-Patterns-Hands-Intelligent/dp/3032014018] by Antonio Gulli

 ## Development Environment